Andre Dickens: Mayor of Atlanta (2022–present)

-On February 25, 2022, Dickens lifted the indoor COVID-19 mask mandate in Atlanta, ending a near 2 year restriction on restaurants, hotels, and other venues.
+On February 25, 2022, Dickens lifted the indoor COVID-19 mask mandate in Atlanta, ending a nearly two-year restriction on restaurants, hotels, and other venues.

-During his first year in office, Mayor Andre Dickens made one of Atlanta's largest-ever, single-housing investments, committing more than $100 million to new and updated housing.
+During his first year in office, Dickens made one of Atlanta's largest-ever single-housing investments, committing more than $100 million to new and updated housing.
 The Dickens administration continues to partner with and leverage tools such as inclusionary zoning to assist with this investment.
 In order to offer affordable housing alongside increasing interest rates, new developments in areas with major public interest such as Westside Park and the BeltLine will take precedence.